coder/docs/workspaces/applications.md

 **Notes**:

-- A health check _must_ report healthy in order to access the application.
+- A health check _must_ report healthy for you to access the application.
 - If you specify both the HTTP and Exec health checks, Coder prioritizes HTTP.

 You can include the applications specification file in your